 6.4.2.
 Test cloud media storage#

-You can also check that it will work with the cloud storage values, and will actually store and serve files from the S3 object storage instance.
-You can do this locally.
-Stop the application, and use:
+You can also check if this works with the cloud storage values and if it actually stores and serves files from the S3 object storage instance.
+To do this locally, follow the steps below.

 The final test is to try it all in the cloud.

 code changes in the usual way and push them.

 Finally deploy the changes and push your local media and database to the cloud:

 divio app deploy divio app push media divio app push db

 You should find all your media and database content in the cloud environment now, and you should be able to use the admin interface to upload new files too.